 BOARD OF DIRECTORS – UGANDA

 Milly Katana, Chair: Milly (MPH, MA, MBA) is a public health specialist and internationally recognized community leader who has worked in different fields of social development.
-She was at the forefront of efforts for campaigning for access to HIV treatment in Uganda and throughout sub-Saharan Africa.
+She was at the forefront of efforts to campaign for access to HIV treatment in Uganda and throughout sub-Saharan Africa.
 Her efforts resulted in the creation of the Global Fund to fight AIDS, TB, and Malaria in 2002.
-Milly was a founding member of the Board of the Global Fund representing communities affected by the diseases in the developing world, where she co-chaired the Monitoring and Audit committee.
+Milly was a founding member of the Board of the Global Fund representing communities affected by diseases in the developing world, where she co-chaired the Monitoring and Audit committee.
 Milly co-founded the Pan-African AIDS Treatment Movement (PATAM).
 She was the founding Country Director for The International AIDS Alliance in Uganda, where she pioneered the decentralization of AIDS care in more than 30 districts in Uganda.
 She worked as a Regional Representative for Eastern and Western Africa for Bausch and Lomb, a Pharmaceutical Company that specialized in producing eye care products.
 She currently is a co-chair of the Community Working Group for the Microbicide Trials Network, a consortium of global researchers and community members looking at new HIV prevention interventions, a UNAIDS Consultant for Eastern and Southern Africa.
-She has provided technical support to several organizations working in different areas of public health including those working with key affected populations like commercial sex workers and people who have sex with people of the same gender identity.
-She has worked with programs that support children like Tearfund working in Zambia and Retrack International working in Uganda.
+She has provided technical support to several organizations working in different areas of public health, including those working with key affected populations like commercial sex workers and people who have sex with people of the same gender identity.
+She has worked with programs that support children, such as Tearfund in Zambia and Retrack International in Uganda.
 Her special interests include focusing on access to care issues for marginalized and vulnerable individuals and communities.
-She has written on several public health-related issues including capacity building and stigma and discrimination as they affect access and uptake of existing health care services.
+She has written on several public health-related issues, including capacity building, stigma, and discrimination, as they affect access and uptake of existing healthcare services.

-Anne Besigiroha: Anne is an IT professional, with 22 years of experience under her belt.
-She is Team Leader for the Technical Support Section in the IT Operations Department at Bank of Uganda, where she has served in positions of increasing responsibility since 2000.
-On this journey, she has honed not just her technical skills but also received grounding in leadership and governance, communication skills, project management, problem-solving and people skills, among others.
-In her time at the Bank, she has been at the helm of implementing several cutting-edge payment system technologies, notably, working with a colleague in 2010 to implement a new payment system messaging technology (SWIFTNet) and being the only bank worldwide that was able to implement the solution without consultancy services from the vendor.
-Anne has built her career on integrity, generosity, empathy, and hard work, values she believes are critical for not just professional success, but personal fulfillment too.
+Anne Besigiroha: Anne is an IT professional with 22 years of experience under her belt.
+She was Team Leader for the Technical Support Section in the IT Operations Department at Bank of Uganda, where she has served in positions of increasing responsibility since 2000.
+Throughout her career, she has honed not just her technical skills but also received grounding in leadership and governance, communication skills, project management, problem-solving, and people skills, among others.
+In her time at the Bank, she was at the helm of implementing several cutting-edge payment system technologies, notably working with a colleague in 2010 to implement a new payment system messaging technology (SWIFTNet) and being the only bank worldwide that was able to implement the solution without consultancy services from the vendor.
+Anne has built her career on integrity, generosity, empathy, and hard work, values she believes are critical for professional success and personal fulfillment.
 Outside of the workspace, Anne enjoys good music, expressing her creativity through gardening, cooking, and handicraft, as well as seeing the world around her.
-Her life’s desire is to leave a lasting legacy and few things give her as much joy as empowering those facing significant life challenges to overcome them and grow into their full potential.
+Her life’s desire is to leave a lasting legacy, and few things give her as much joy as empowering those facing significant life challenges to overcome them and grow into their full potential.

 Mariam Lutakome: Mariam is an ambitious finance professional with a strong track record of delivering top performance over the past 15 years.
-She is a fellow of the Association of Chartered Certified Accountants and possesses a wide spectrum of experience in assessing and building organizational capacity of local non-government organizations (NGOs) at the community, national and international levels in the areas of grants and contracts management, finance, administration, human resource management across the health, education, agriculture and human rights sectors.
+She is a fellow of the Association of Chartered Certified Accountants.
+She possesses a wide spectrum of experience in assessing and building the organizational capacity of local non-government organizations (NGOs) at the community, national and international levels in the areas of grants and contracts management, finance, administration, and human resource management across the health, education, agriculture, and human rights sectors.
 Ms. Lutakome is familiar with the rules and regulations of all major donors supporting Uganda, e.g., USG, EU, SIDA, CIDA, and DFID.
 Mariam is a freelance finance management consultant.
-Previously Mariam worked as Finance Management Specialist on the JSI/TA-NPI project, to ensure that all twelve CDC and HRSA grantees developed sound financial, administration, and sub-partner management systems to effectively manage resources, adopt best practices and comply with their national regulations as well as USG funding requirements.
-Under this project she worked in east and southern Africa, in particular Uganda, Kenya, Rwanda, Tanzania, Ethiopia, Mozambique and South Africa conducting training, providing one-on-one technical support, and developing customized TA to meet the needs and capacity of each partner.
-Prior to this position, she was the Finance Unit Manager on the EU-Civil Society Capacity Building Program which promoted an inclusive and empowered society in Uganda by strengthening the capacity of local communities and civil society organizations (CSOs)for social accountability, as well as strengthening “downward accountability” performance of local governments.
-She has also worked as Grants Accountant for the Human Rights Fund which is the present-day Independent Development Fund.
+Previously Mariam worked as Finance Management Specialist on the JSI/TA-NPI project to ensure that all twelve CDC and HRSA grantees developed sound financial, administration, and sub-partner management systems to effectively manage resources, adopt best practices and comply with their national regulations as well as USG funding requirements.
+Under this project, she worked in east and southern Africa, in particular Uganda, Kenya, Rwanda, Tanzania, Ethiopia, Mozambique, and South Africa, conducting training, providing one-on-one technical support, and developing customized TA to meet the needs and capacity of each partner.
+Prior to this position, she was the Finance Unit Manager of the EU-Civil Society Capacity Building Program, which promoted an inclusive and empowered society in Uganda by strengthening the capacity of local communities and civil society organizations (CSOs)for social accountability, as well as strengthening “downward accountability” performance of local governments.
+She has also worked as Grants Accountant for the Human Rights Fund, which is the present-day Independent Development Fund.